atom-box/codingBatJS/readMe.md

 # Coding Challenges
-* some from codingbat.com
-* DOM challenges are from [Burdwan](https://www.w3resource.com/javascript-exercises/javascript-dom-exercises.php), WestBengal, India

 ## The programs
-Every file above is a standalone js file that can be run in node.js
+Every file above is a standalone Javascript file that can be run in node.js or in the browser as html

 ## Contents (chronological order, from 11/2018)
 * sleepIn.js